The Frankl-Pach upper bound is not tight for any uniformity: Concluding remarks

 \section{Concluding remarks}

 In this paper, we focus on a fundamental yet unresolved question: what is the maximum size of a $(d+1)$-uniform set system if its VC-dimension is bounded above by $d$?
 The main contribution of this work is to show that the longstanding Frankl-Pach upper bound $\binom{n}{d}$ is not tight for any uniformity.
 Meanwhile, we provide a simple polynomial method that establishes a direct connection between the set system and its shadow, which generalizes Katona's shadow theorem~\cite{1964Katona}.

-We believe that by appropriately refining our proof, the upper bound in~\cref{thm:Main} can still be further improved.
-However, completely resolving this long-standing problem might require the introduction of new approaches.
+In general, Frankl and Pach~\cite{1984Franklpach} showed that for any $n\ge r\ge d+1$, the size of any $r$-uniform set system on $[n]$ with VC-dimension at most $d$ can be upper bounded by $\binom{n}{d}$.
+It would be interesting to further improve this upper bound.